aixcc-public/crs-sandbox/README.md

 Date: 2024-06-21 - 2024-07-15 11:59pm UTC

 On the above date, the AIxCC Game Architecture team will automatically execute competitors CRSs against a subset of published challenge problems.
+By modifying [cp_config/cp_config.yaml](./cp_config/cp_config.yaml), competitors can change the CPs presented to their CRS during phase 2.

 The CRS MUST be released via [GitHub Release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) and you MUST merge at least one pull request with a passing Evaluator workflow.

 Competitors must release new versions of their CRS with an updated tag from `main` after the start of Phase 2 in order to trigger provisioning of their cluster.

-Teams MUST merge the automated upstream pull requests in their repos OR rebase for CRS Sandbox version >= `v2.5.0`.
+Teams MUST merge the automated upstream pull requests in their repos OR rebase for CRS Sandbox version >= `v2.6.6`.

-With each new release of a competitors CRS it will be automatically provisioned.
+With each new release of a competitors CRS it will be automatically deployed.

 Only the latest semantic version of a competitors CRS that is properly tagged from `main` will be tested in Phase 2.